Technorely/tendermint/docs/tendermint-core/using-tendermint.md

 of the voting power must be active (i.e. the corresponding private keys must be producing signatures) for the consensus to make progress.
-In our case, the genesis file contains the public key of our `priv_validator_key.json`, so a Tendermint node started with the default root directory will be able to make progress.
+In our case, the genesis file contains the public key of our `priv_validator_key.json`, so a Tenderely node started with the default root directory will be able to make progress.
 Voting power uses an int64 but must be positive, thus the range is: 0 through 9223372036854775807.
 Because of how the current proposer selection algorithm works, we do not